In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

 Important: Always do a backup of your WordPress site (files and data) before modifying any files or performing any upgrades or installations!

-If you don’t want to perform manual backups, then use the services of a professional WordPress provider, or use a WordPress backup plugin.
+If you don’t want to back up your site yourself, then get support from a WordPress professional, or use WordPress backup plugins.

-- You can learn more about a WordPress backup plugin that we recommend using to automate file and data backups here: Back Up, Duplicate & Keep Your WP Sites Protected With Backup Creator WordPress Plugin
+- You can read about a great WordPress backup plugin that can automate your backup process here: Back Up, Clone & Protect Your WP Websites And Blogs With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory